 - How she stays positive when the business disappoints her, through no fault of her own.

 - Her style of working with writers on new musicals and how that has changed over the years.
 (And she’s currently in Atlanta on a pre-Broadway tryout of Ever After!)

 - Why she created “Light Lessons” for artists and everyone.
 (Click here to check them out.
 I’ve got a set on my desk.)

 - Marketing for Performers: What’s important, necessary . . . and what isn’t.

 Enjoy the podcast and don’t forget to subscribe!

-Click above to listen to my podcast with Kwame!
+Click above for my podcast with Sierra!

 Listen to it on iTunes here.
-(And if you like the podcast, give it a great review, while you’re there!)
+(And if you like the podcast, give it a great review while you’re there!)